feathersui/feathersui-website/docs/as3-starling/alert.md

 ### Skinning the buttons

 This section only explains how to access the button group sub-component.
-Please read [How to use the Feathers `ButtonGroup` component](./button-group.md) for full details about the skinning properties that are available on `ButtonGroup` components.
+Please read [How to use the `ButtonGroup` component](./button-group.md) for full details about the skinning properties that are available on `ButtonGroup` components.

 #### With a Theme